-CTA 315 3 credits Effective Presentations through Technology
+CTA 315 - Effective Presentations through Technology (3)

-PRIOR TO FALL 2015, THIS COURSE WAS LABELED AS BCS 207.
 This is an advanced course designed to master skills in integrating technology to create dynamic presentations.
 The use of such tools as e-resources, computer presentation software (PowerPoint, Prezi), and web conferencing will be used in conjunction with group critiques and proper writing conventions.
 This course was formerly identified as, and is equivalent to BCS 307.
-Prerequisite(s): CTA/BCS 205 or CTA/BCS 206 or CTA/BCS 210 or CTA/BCS 226 or equivalent.
+Prerequisite: BCS 205 or CTA 206/BCS 206 or CTA 210/BCS 210 or CTA 226/BCS 226 or equivalent.